amolabs/docs/protocol.md

 **NOTE:** `n_val` is a global parameter fixed across nodes and blocks (and so the time).
 So, it shall be set at the genesis time.

-**TM:** New list of validators shall be transferred to the Tendermint daemon via `EndBlock` response.
+**TM:** New list of validator pubkeys shall be transferred to the Tendermint daemon via `EndBlock` response.
 Each validator has the voting power in proportion to the effective stake value.

 **TODO:** more accurate validator update time. consider non-tendermint implementations.